njtierney/greta-course-notes/setup-cloud.md

 ✔ Initialising python and checking dependencies ... done!
 ```

-Note that there might be some angry red text mentioning cuDNN/cuFFT/cuBLAS.
+Note there might be some angry red text mentioning cuDNN/cuFFT/cuBLAS.
 This is related to GPUs - CUDA graphics card setup.
 I believe this is mostly an issue on posit cloud instances.
 It will not impact your use of greta during the course.

-8. Check that you can fit a model with code like:
+Check that you can fit a model with code like so:

 ```r
 library(greta)